Brooklyn: Private colleges

+Adelphi University, based in Garden City, moved its Manhattan Campus in 2023 to a new location on Livingston Street in Downtown Brooklyn.
+The move marks a return to Brooklyn for the university, which originated on Adelphi Street with the Adelphi Academy.
+The facility is shared with St. Francis College, which has created a new campus at 179 Livingston Street.

 Brooklyn Law School was founded in 1901 and is notable for its diverse student body.
 Women and African Americans were enrolled in 1909.
 According to the Leiter Report, a compendium of law school rankings published by Brian Leiter, Brooklyn Law School places 31st nationally for the quality of students.

 Long Island University is a private university headquartered in Brookville on Long Island, with a campus in Downtown Brooklyn with 6,417 undergraduate students.
 The Brooklyn campus has strong science and medical technology programs, at the graduate and undergraduate levels.

 Pratt Institute, in Clinton Hill, is a private college founded in 1887 with programs in engineering, architecture, and the arts.
 Some buildings in the school's Brooklyn campus are official landmarks.
 Pratt has over 4700 students, with most at its Brooklyn campus.
 Graduate programs include a library and information science, architecture, and urban planning.
 Undergraduate programs include architecture, construction management, writing, critical and visual studies, industrial design and fine arts, totaling over 25 programs in all.

 The New York University Tandon School of Engineering, the United States' second oldest private institute of technology, founded in 1854, has its main campus in Downtown's MetroTech Center, a commercial, civic and educational redevelopment project of which it was a key sponsor.
 NYU-Tandon is one of the 18 schools and colleges that comprise New York University (NYU).

-St. Francis College is a Catholic college in Brooklyn Heights founded in 1859 by Franciscan friars.
-Today, over 2,400 students attend the small liberal arts college.
+St. Francis College is a Catholic college in Downtown Brooklyn founded in 1859 by Franciscan friars.
+Over 2,400 students attend the small liberal arts college.
 St. Francis is considered by The New York Times as one of the more diverse colleges, and was ranked one of the best baccalaureate colleges by Forbes magazine and U.S. News & World Report.

 Brooklyn also has smaller liberal arts institutions, such as Saint Joseph's College in Clinton Hill and Boricua College in Williamsburg.